-Some aspects have become dated and SABIO has been involved with the Department of Agriculture, Forestry and Fisheries to review and redraft key aspects of the legislation to promote and protect the beekeeping industry in the country.
+Some aspects have become dated and SABIO has been involved with the Department of Agriculture, Land Reform and Rural Development to review and redraft key aspects of the legislation to promote and protect the beekeeping industry in the country.

 Vandalism of beehives is a constant menace for the South African Beekeeper.
 Unfortunately the Agricultural Pests Act makes no provision for this sort of pestilence!

 The main pieces of legislation impacting on the beekeeping industry are as follows:

 Agricultural Pests Act (36/1983): In respect of beekeeping the Act focuses on restrictions on the importation of beehive products such as honey and beeswax and used apiary equipment and provides for the requirement of import permits for such goods.
 It also makes provision for the promulgation of Control Measures for disease control and prevention and for penalties for non-compliance in respect of these measures.

 Control Measure GN R858 15 November 2013 – Control Measure relating to Honeybees promulgated in terms of the Agricultural Pests Act, as amended GN R1511 22 November 2019.
 This Control Measure has replaced the Control Measure R1674 promulgated in December 1998 which required registration of beekeepers through SABIE, the predecessor to SABIO, and focused on measures to eradicate the Capensis infestation on Scutellata colonies.